mazharalibaig/The-BaIG-restaurant/README.md

 This is a Menu App for a restaurant built completely using HTML,CSS,JS,Bootstrap,Fetch,React,Redux(state management).
 Features are shown in screenshots that follow.

+https://mazharalibaig.github.io/The-BaIG-restaurant/ (Run json-server after cloning to see all features)

 ## How to Run

 after cloning,